-Idiopathic hypersomnia is an often debilitating, neurologic sleep disorder that goes beyond chronic excessive daytime sleepiness.10,11,12,13 Idiopathic hypersomnia is a 24-hour sleep disorder, and symptoms may include a prolonged but non-restorative main (nighttime) sleep episode of more than 9 hours, or a sleep duration of 11 hours or longer over a 24-hour period; severe sleep inertia (prolonged difficulty waking, with frequent reentries into sleep, confusion, and irritability); cognitive impairment; long and unrefreshing naps; and brain fog, or the inability to focus for long periods of time.10,11,12,13,14 Although there are overlapping clinical features with narcolepsy, idiopathic hypersomnia is a condition with its own specific diagnostic criteria.
+Idiopathic hypersomnia is a distinct, neurologic sleep disorder that goes beyond chronic excessive daytime sleepiness.
+10,11,12,13 Idiopathic hypersomnia occurs in an unrelenting 24-hour cycle, and symptoms may include a prolonged but non-restorative nighttime sleep episode of more than 9 hours, or a 24-hour sleep duration of 11 hours or longer, profound sleep inertia (prolonged difficulty waking, with frequent reentries into sleep, confusion, and irritability), cognitive impairment, long and unrefreshing naps and excessive daytime sleepiness that persists throughout the day.
+10,11,12,13,14 Although there are overlapping clinical features with narcolepsy, idiopathic hypersomnia is a condition with its own specific diagnostic criteria.
+13,15

-Idiopathic hypersomnia is a debilitating illness that can significantly affect social, educational, and occupational functioning.
+Idiopathic hypersomnia is a debilitating illness that can severely limit patients' occupational, familial and social functioning.
 In the U.S., approximately 37,000 adult patients have been diagnosed with idiopathic hypersomnia and are actively seeking healthcare.
 This low number of people may be due to the many difficulties in identifying and diagnosing idiopathic hypersomnia, as well as distinguishing it from other similar sleep disorders.
-It is estimated that far fewer patients are currently receiving pharmacological treatment for their idiopathic hypersomnia.18,19,20,21
+It is estimated that far fewer patients are currently receiving pharmacological treatment for their idiopathic hypersomnia.
+18,19,20,21